deschutesdesigngroupllc/perscom-widget/.github/CONTRIBUTING.md

 git push origin feature/your-feature-name
 ```

-Then, navigate to the [original repository](https://github.com/DeschutesDesignGroupLLC/perscom-widget) and create a pull request.
+Then, navigate to the [original repository](https://github.com/DeschutesDesignGroupLLC/perscom-widget) and create a pull request against the `develop` branch.
 Provide a clear title and description of your changes.

 ### Pull Request Checklist